vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_registry.md

 **Procedure**

-1. In a browser, go to the vSphere Integrated Containers Getting Started page.
+1. In a browser, go to the vSphere Integrated Containers appliance welcome page.

     You can specify the address in one of the following formats: